Kalidas Jayaram

 Kalidas Jayaram (born 16 December 1993) is an Indian actor who appears predominantly in Tamil and Malayalam films.
 The son of film actors Jayaram and Parvathy, Kalidas made his debut in the Malayalam film Kochu Kochu Santhoshangal (2000) at the age of six.
 Later, he starred in Ente Veedu Appuvinteyum (2003), which won him the National Film Award for Best Child Artist.

 Early and personal life

 Kalidas was born the elder of two children, to actors Jayaram and Parvathy in Perumbavoor, Kerala, India.
 He has a younger sister Malavika Jayaram.
 He did his schooling from Padma Seshadri Bala Bhavan, Chennai and his plus-two from Choice School, Cochin, Kerala.
-He received his Bachelor's degree in Visual Communication from Loyola College, Chennai.
+He received his bachelor's degree in visual communication from Loyola College, Chennai.

-Like his father, he is good at imitating actors, and the mimicry performed during a Vijay TV award show and an advertisement for a chocolate brand made him familiar to people.
+Like his father, he is skilled at imitating actors, and the mimicry performed during a Vijay TV award show and an advertisement for a chocolate brand made him familiar to people.

-He married Tarini Kalingarayar, who was third runner up of Miss Diva 2021, on December 8 2024.
+He married Tarini Kalingarayar, who was third runner up of Miss Diva 2021, on 8 December 2024.